 Japanese whiskies have won a few awards within the whisky industry over the last few years.
-It is become a real challenge to the dominance of Scottish whiskies which have been the force of the industry over the last century or so.
-The rise in Japanese whiskies has been extreme good for the whisky market as it keep everyone on their toes with regards to Japanese whisky and the world is always looking at them to see what is there next move with the industry.
-The one thing for sure is the Japanese whisky market share is going to grow over the next few years and that must be welcomed as Japan is producing top quality whisky.
+It has become a real challenge to the dominance of Scottish whiskies which have been the force of the sector over the last century or so.
+The rise in Japanese whiskies has been perfect for the whisky market as it keeps everyone on their toes with regards to Japanese whisky and the world is always looking at them to see what is there next move with the industry.
+The one thing for sure is the Japanese whisky market share is going to grow over the next few years, and that must be welcomed as Japan is producing top quality whisky.

-More Japanese whisky distillery will be on this page in the near future, but if you would like your local distillery mentioned straight away please email Planet Whiskies and I will insert the distillery onto this page.
-Some of the distilleries on this page have external web links to the distillery own site.
-This will give you the opportunity to research more information and improve you knowledge regarding the distillery in question.
+More Japanese whisky distillery will be on this page shortly, but if you would like your local distillery mentioned straight away, please email Planet Whiskies, and I will insert the distillery onto this page.
+Some of the distilleries on this page have external web links to the own distillery site.
+This will allow you to research more information and improve your knowledge regarding the distillery in question.

-Also remember to view the links just below this paragraph to read about all the distilleries in the world.
-There is an amazing list of distilleries and by looking through these page you start to realise how massive the whisky industry is to the world markets.
+Also, remember to view the links just below this paragraph to read about all the distilleries in the world.
+There is a fantastic list of distilleries, and by looking through these pages, you start to realise how large the whisky industry is to the world markets.

 Japanese Whisky Distilleries

 Yamazaki Distillers opened in 1923 in Shimamoto, Osaka and was the first whisky distillery in Japan.
 It is owned by the massiver drinks company Suntory Limited.
 To read more about this distillery (in Japanese) Click here.